crmne/paolino.me/_posts/2026-03-24-comb-shaped-slices.md

 "Add more integrations, finish the security assessment, market it well."
 I said.

 That didn't help.
 "All those LLM providers are going to eat the whole market.
 They'll ship every integration you can think of.
-If you want a piece of the pie, you need to pick a vertical and own it."
+If you want a slice of the pie, you need to pick a vertical and own it."

-I told him I was going to grab a T shaped piece of the pie instead.
+I told him I was going to grab a T shaped slice of the pie instead.

 He looked at me like I'd lost it.